-The store-bought cookies might be convenient, but nothing beats the assurance of real food ingredients you create at home.
+Store-bought cookies might be convenient, but nothing beats the assurance of real food ingredients you create at home.

-If you are interested in more high-protein recipes check out our double chocolate sweet potato protein brownies, no-bake berry cheesecake, or our chocolate-covered Snickers stuffed dates!
+If you are interested in more high-protein recipes, check out our double chocolate sweet potato protein brownies, no-bake berry cheesecake, or our chocolate-covered Snickers stuffed dates!

 Be we begin, let's set some healthy intentions.
 Check out our free guide to using intentions and affirmations for a mindful baking experience.